 To make the more traditional chocolate-covered strawberries, we decided to first take off the green stem and fill the caps instead.

-Then dip the top half into the chocolate.
+Then dip the top half totally into the chocolate.

 Sprinkles!
 Let the kids go nuts here…